Pathoschild/smapi-mod-dump/source/Custom Farm Loader/README.md

          ┗ 📄 &lt;map name&gt;.tbin/tmx/xnb
 </pre>

-While currently not necessary, please don't forget to set your mod as a CFL content pack in the manifest using:
+Please don't forget to set your mod as a CFL content pack in the manifest using:

 ```json
   "ContentPackFor": {